TheSpaghettiDetective/obico-server/website/docs/user-guides/moonraker-obico/config.md

 # api_key = <grab one or set trusted hosts in moonraker>

 [webcam]
+disable_video_streaming = False  # Change it to True to disable the premium streaming

 # CAUTION: Don't set this section unless you know what you are doing
 #   In most cases webcam configuration will be automatically retrived from moonraker
 #